 If you miss a payment, the servicer can usually charge a late fee after the grace period expires.
-Most mortgage loans give a grace period of ten to fifteen days, for example, before you'll incur late charges.
-To find out the grace period in your situation and the amount of the late fee, review the promissory note or your monthly billing statement.
+Most mortgage loans give a grace period of ten to fifteen days, for example, before you incur late charges.
+Review the promissory note or your monthly billing statement to find out the grace period in your situation and the amount of the late fee.

 Again, most foreclosures in Oregon are nonjudicial.
 Here's how the process works.

 In most cases, before the lender can foreclose a residential deed of trust in Oregon—either nonjudicially or judicially—it must first offer you the opportunity to have a face-to-face mediation meeting, called a "resolution conference," with the lender and a neutral mediator.
-The purpose of the meeting is to explore options to avoid a foreclosure.
+The purpose of the meeting, which may be in person or by remote audio or video communication, is to explore options to avoid a foreclosure.
 (Or.
 Rev. Stat. § 86.726).

 The servicer will send a notice about the resolution conference to you.
 To participate in the program, you have to, among other things, agree to the meeting, meet with a housing counselor beforehand (unless you can't get an appointment before the conference), and pay a fee.
 The conference will occur within 75 days after the lender sends the notice.
 (Or.
 Rev. Stat. § 86.729).

 If you don't work out an alternative to foreclosure at a resolution conference or otherwise, the foreclosure will go ahead.
 Under Oregon law, the trustee has to provide three types of foreclosure notices: a notice of default, a notice of sale, and a "danger" notice.

 To begin the foreclosure, the trustee records a notice of default in the county records.
 (Or.
 Rev. Stat. § 86.752).